apache/guacamole-manual/src/guacamole-docker.md

 pointed at a temporary location whose contents have been non-destructively copied/linked from the files you have provided. **The image does not need write access to any custom configuration files/directories.**

-(guacamole-logging-docker)=

-### Logging with the Guacamole Container

-In the event that you need to debug something associated with the Guacamole container, you can adjust the verbosity of logging by using the `LOGBACK_LEVEL` environment variable:

-`LOGBACK_LEVEL`
-: The verbosity level of the logging that will be done by the web application running in the guacamole container, as documented in the [section on webapp logging.](webapp-logging)

 (verifying-guacamole-docker)=